 In other stage work, I created the role of Tony, in Abigail’s Party (Mike Leigh) for Dear Conjunction, in Paris in 1996.

-On screen, I will be playing a grumpy police inspector in Les Traducteurs, with Lambert Wilson and Alex Lawther, directed by Régis Roinsard.
+On screen, I”m playing a grumpy police inspector in Les Traducteurs, with Lambert Wilson and Alex Lawther, directed by Régis Roinsard.
 I played literary critic Richard Hoggart, in the Le procès de Lady Chatterley, the Arte documentary about the trial of the publication of DH Lawrence’s novel.
 In 2011, I played the prison sergeant, in Jeanne Captive, directed by Philippe Ramos, where I tortured Clémence Poésy and Mathieu Amalric.
 Other parts on French tv include roles in Alias Caracalla and RIS, police scientifique.

 I also act regularly in corporate theatre projects, in particular for Bord de Scène, as well as in corporate films.
 I’m equally at home presenting or acting.

 Kester Lovelace | Showreel